ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

               </ks_energies>
          ...
         ```

+    For a metal the default number of bands is at least four more
+    than are needed for the number of electrons per cell (even without us
+    setting the `nband` tag).
+The pseudopotential we have used has 3 valence
+    electrons, which could be represented with two potentially doubly occupied
+    bands, so we have four more bands in the calculation for a total of 6.

-    Now, try removing the `occupations` and `degauss` variables from the input
+    Now, try remove the `occupations` and `degauss` variables from the input
-    file and see what happens when you try to run the calculation.
+    file and see what happens when re-run the calculation.

     ??? success "Example"
         The calculation will fail with the following error message: